theKashey/used-styles/README.md

 enableReactOptimization(); // just makes it a but faster
 ```

+## Serialize API

+Use it to separate generation of styles lookup from your runtime.
+It is useful in cases, where you can't directly use Discovery APIs on your client CSS bundles during app's runtime, e.g. various serverless runtimes.
+Also it may be useful for you, if you want to save on the size of your container for the server app, since it allows you to only load styles lookup into it, without CSS bundles.

 # Example

 ## Demo

 - [React SSR](/example/ssr-react/README.md)
 - [React SSR + TS](/example/ssr-react-ts/README.md)
 - [React Streaming SSR](/example/ssr-react-streaming/README.md)